Gerem66/PythonADB/ADBLib/README.md

 # PythonADB

 ## Use
-1. You must have this git project, Python, ADB and PIL (download links in sources)
+1. You must have this git project, Python, ADB and OpenCV2 (download links in sources)
-> Tested on Python 3.8, Pillow 8.0.1, numpy 1.19.4
+> Tested on Python 3.8, ADB 8.1.0, OpenCV 4.2.0
 2. Include in project
 ```Python
 from ADBLib import SmartPhone as SP